 - How is your existing business structured in the other countries in which it operates?

 - What are the strategic goals of your organisation?
-When assessing the structure of your business in Australia, it’s essential to factor in your expansion strategy and the overall goals of your business.
+When assessing the structure of your business in Australia, it’s essential to factor in your expansion strategy covering timeline and extent of business undertaken.

 - What are your long-term goals?
 The future plans of your organization, such as the global structure of your company in two, five, and ten years from now should be considered, as well as predicted human resources requirements.